Pipe Patching for no-dig spot repair

 C.A.
 Taciak & Sons has worked on Baltimore area sewers and drains for over 75 years.
 We also have many years of experience using multiple methods of trenchless pipe repair.
 We can explain the many options available and which would be the most helpful to your home’s unique problem.
 Many companies try to pressure their customers towards the only solution they offer.
 As the old saying goes, “if all you have is a hammer, every problem looks like a nail”.
 We work very hard to give our customers multiple options for every project when possible.

-We bring over decades of combined Baltimore drain and sewer experience to every job.
+We bring over decades of combined Maryland drain and sewer experience to every job.
 This knowledge helps us avoid many common pitfalls that befall less experienced companies.
 Even still, we see something new on almost every job.
-But which company would you pick to figure out a new and unique problem?
-One who has decades of experience with similar issues?
-Or one who doesn’t understand the unique and complex problems of Baltimore’s homes and buildings?
+But which company would you pick to figure out a new and unique problem – One that has decades of experience with similar issues, or one who doesn’t understand the unique and complex problems of Baltimore’s homes and buildings?

 C.A.
 Taciak & Sons Baltimore Pipe Patch F.A.Q.